Nitanshu715/Cloud-Development/README.md

 # 📈 Learning Progression

-The experiments collectively demonstrate a progression from basic cloud resource creation to application-oriented cloud management:
+The experiments collectively demonstrate a progression from basic cloud resource creation to application-oriented cloud management and multi-region resilience:

 ```text
 Experiment 1